Coolcate Logo

 The newly formed lottery helped raise tax revenue, and turned out to be very successful.
 Kings James and Charles I used the lottery to fund everything from London’s water supply to the expeditions of the Virginia Company, which established the first colonial settlements in North America.
 Proof that gambling in England had an immense impact on not only London, but also the empire itself.

-Gambling in London continues
+Gambling in London Continues

-In the late 17th century, a man by the name of Sir Thomas Neale became the king’s official croupier.
+gambling in LondonIn the late 17th century, a man by the name of Sir Thomas Neale became the king’s official croupier.
 One of his tasks included ensuring that his Majesty’s table be stocked with dice, cards and people willing to lose against him.

 The mid-18th century saw the world change with the Industrial Revolution, and provided framework for commercialized gambling in London.
 Before this, it was seen more as a leisure activity, not a commercial endeavor.

-Gentlemen’s clubs were established, which offered everything from card games to roulette.
+Gentlemen’s clubs cropped up all over London.
+They offered everything from card games to roulette.
 Horseracing became the British national pastime, only increasing the popularity of betting on horseracing.
+Designated gaming establishments existed for the upper class.
+Meanwhile, the poor had to settle for illegal pitch and toss games at their local watering holes.

 Two card games that were immensely popular in England during this time were Pharo and Basset.
 Pharo was as popular in London as poker is today.
 In Pharo, players place bets against a dealer based on a single deck of playing cards.
 If a winning card is accurately predicted the player wins their bet.
 The game involves a complicated betting system, and at the time caused many accusations of cheating only increasing its notoriety among the more sinister gambling dens.

-By the 1800s, religious zealots, high-profile betting frauds, corrupt lotteries and a general social climate on the immorality of gambling led to the British Parliament passing the Gaming Act of 1845 and the Betting Act of 1853, respectively.
+English gambling lawBy the 1800s, religious zealots, high-profile betting frauds, corrupt lotteries and a general social climate on the immorality of gambling led to the British Parliament passing the Gaming Act of 1845 and the Betting Act of 1853, respectively.
 New laws prohibited most avenues from profiting from gambling in London.

-Gambling as a crime
+Gambling as a Crime

 However, betting remained legal at the horse track, and wealthy members of society seldom faced repercussions.
 For the lower class, the laws pushed a hive of gambling activity into the streets.
 In 1906, the Street Betting Act was created, criminalizing gambling in public spaces.
 Ultimately, the gambling urges of common people proved the laws ineffective, and unregulated gambling led to an increase in various other crimes in the poorer districts of the city.